Lachtan9K/spselit-javascript/02-HelloWorld.md

 Other options are functions like `error()` or `warn()` but there are used specifically for informing that there is some problem.

+Note: It is good practice to limit what get printed out to console in production version of the app.
+As it may cause confusion or it can be considered security risk.

 ### Examples